monicakochofar/task-tracker/README.md

 - date and time
 - set a reminder (double click on task to set it on/off)

 Note: this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is also using the [json-server](https://www.npmjs.com/package/json-server) backend to keep track of your tasks.

 ## Available Scripts